pmpmtj/my_diary_whisper_llama31/README.md

 - **Transcription Quality**: Adjust Whisper settings in `config.json` for better results
 - **LLM Performance**: Modify quantization settings in `config.py` based on your hardware
 - **FFmpeg Issues**: Make sure FFmpeg is installed and in your PATH, or place ffmpeg.exe in the project directory
+- **Date Management**: If the system was down for multiple days, use the `--set-date` utility to set the correct date

 ## System Requirements